RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

 Notice that you need to add a comma (`,``) after the brick image in the line above.

-+ Let’s also add wood to our inventory dictionary.
++ You can also add wood to your inventory dictionary.
 You can choose how many you start with:

 ```{.language-python}
     #the number of each resource that we have to start with